poiu-de/coat/site/content/docs/user_guide/04_supported_types.md

 - java.util.List
 - java.util.Set

+Arrays are only supported for object types, not primitive types.
+Be aware that Arrays are by nature mutable.
+For that reason Lists should be preferred instead.

 By default the values of collection types are expected to be separated by whitespace.
 Whitespace _inside a single_ value can be used by prefixing each such whitespace character with a backslash.
 For example the value `one\ two three` would then be split into a collection with the two values `one two` and `three`.

 Additionally, since version 0.1.0 a [CommaSeparatedListParser](https://javadoc.io/doc/de.poiu.coat/coat-runtime/latest/de/poiu/coat/convert/CommaSeparatedListParser.html) is provided for splitting around commas (ignoring any whitespace around the commas).
 If will not be used by default and must be explicitly declared like a custom ListParser.